Miller’s tales and Nordic gloom

 Willy Loman is back in town, still pursuing the American dream, while Ibsen’s unhappy ghosts return too

-Arthur Miller’s savvy dissections of the awkward intersection of raw, flawed individuals and 20th-century capitalism are back on the London stage with two major productions, conveniently at the Old Vic (All my Sons, until June 8) and Young Vic (Death of a Salesman, until July 13) respectively.
+Arthur Miller’s savvy dissections of the awkward intersection of raw, flawed individuals and 20th-century capitalism are back on the London stage with two major productions, conveniently at the Old Vic (All my Sons, until June 8) and Young Vic (Death of a Salesman, which has now transferred to the West End until January 4, 2020) respectively.

 Death of a Salesman is, on the face of it, a simple, poignant story of inevitable decline.
 Willy Loman’s travelling salesman is so wholly in hock to the American dream of material advancement that his sanity and life hang in the balance when its edges crumble and he faces the truth of being a dime a dozen victim of Schumpeterian creative destruction in the selling trade.